Salman7o/Portfolio/replit.md

-# Portfolio Website - replit.md
+# Salman Hamzo Portfolio Website - replit.md

 ## Overview

-This is a full-stack portfolio website built with React and Express.js, featuring a modern, responsive design with dark theme styling.
-The application showcases a developer's profile with sections for About, Education, Skills, Services, and Contact.
-It includes a functional contact form with backend API integration and database storage capabilities.
+This is a professional full-stack portfolio website built with React and Express.js, showcasing Salman Hamzo's skills as a Junior Software Engineer.
+The website features a modern, responsive design with dark theme styling, smooth animations, and interactive elements.
+The application includes sections for About, Education, Skills, Projects, Services, and Contact, with a functional contact form integrated with backend API and database storage capabilities.

 ## System Architecture